Perceptions of persons in the persistent vegetative state

 “These studies suggest that people perceive the minds of PVS patients as less valuable than those of the dead — ironically, this effect is especially robust for those high in religiosity,” the researchers write.

-Tags: medicine, science, religion, cognition, ethics
+Keywords: medicine, science, religion, cognition, ethics

 Read the study-related Economist article titled "How Dead Is Dead?"